MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Clear (uncheck) the **Automatically create a password** check box, which will display a new field for entering an administrator defined password.

-	- In the new **Password** field that appears, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account)
+	- Enter the New Administrative Password in the new **Password** field that appears

 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box